 Year 8 INTENT: The Year 8 History curriculum aims to provide pupils with a secure and detailed understanding of British History from 1750-1918.
 This builds upon the knowledge pupils will have acquired at KS3 on the development of British History during the medieval and Tudor periods, particularly the changes to religion and the monarchy.
 The year provides pupils with opportunities to develop the historical skills that they will require through KS3 and KS4 and consolidates the skills required for them to develop as historians.
 By the end of the year, pupils will have detailed knowledge of the events of the Industrial Revolution, the Slave Trade and the First World War; and case studies of the abolition of slavery, the suffrage movement and conscription during the First World War.
 A consistent theme throughout Year 8 is that of our rights and freedoms.
 Pupils will consider the impact of the abolition and suffrage movements on the modern world and will have opportunities to develop their understanding of local history through lessons on Preston's role during the Industrial Revolution and the experiences of the 'Preston Pals' during the First World War.
 Moor Park History pupils in Year 8 will develop an inquisitive and questioning approach to the past and understand the challenges faced by historians when examining source material.
 They will be able to investigate historical topics and apply detailed knowledge of the past in support of their arguments.
-The impact of the Black Lives Matter movement has encouraged reflection on the role we can all play in addressing issues of racism within our society.
 History at Moor Park has prioritised teaching topics such as the slave trade, the Holocaust and Civil Rights Movements in depth, however it is important to recognise that improvements can always be made.
 With this in mind, additional opportunities have been identified to cover the history of BAME groups.
-Further work will take place across the year, with input from pupils, to consider how the Black Curriculum and other
+Further work will take place across the year, with input from pupils, to consider how the Black Curriculum and other projects to include a more diverse range of topics can used to enrich the curriculum at Moor Park.